 “Good luck!
 Vince yelled to them.
 Without a radio and mike he had to yell to be heard inside the suit.
 Tank echoed the sentiment.
 Jim nodded.
 The suit was cool, which was a little uncomfortable in here but would be a lifesaver out there near the sun where the mean temperature was already a bone searing 850 degrees Fahrenheit at the moment.

 Vince and Tank shook their hands and thumped them on the back.
-The respect in their eyes when they left bolstered his courage a little.
+The respect in their eyes when they left bolstered Ted’s courage a little.
 It was very quiet inside his helmet.
-Ted listened to his breathing.
-It sounded really loud and came in quick gasps as he stepped into the airlock.
+He listened to his breathing, it sounded really loud and came in quick gasps as he stepped into the airlock.
 Vince and Tank sealed them in, and would any minute open the outer bay doors.

 He looked outside through a small portal.
 On the other side of that door was outer space.
 The wonder of it all began to overtake him.
 It looked peaceful, like something you could see from your front lawn.
 Except for the blazing suns (behind the aircraft at the moment or else they could not have withstood the heat) the rest of the universe looked tangible.
 A pretty picture, like the Grand Canyon back home.
 We’ve all seen photos of the grand vistas and steep plunges down multicolored cliffs.
 You don’t realize until you get there that looking at it is still like viewing a photograph.
 Even though you are there, it is simply so large, so vast that most of what you are looking at is actually very far away.